sm64pc/sm64ex/README.md

  * Disabling the HUD.
  * Cheats menu in Options.
 (Activate with `--cheats`) Please note that if a cheat asks you to press "L" it's referring to the N64 button.
 Check your bindings and make sure you have the "L" button mapped to a button in your controller.
  * Text-based save support.
 (Activate with `make TEXTSAVES=1`.)
+ * Recent changes in Nightly have moved save and configuration files, and they will *not* be read from the same directory as the executable.
+They are now stored in %HOMEPATH%\AppData\Roaming\sm64pc

 ## Building
 For building instructions, please refer to the [wiki](https://github.com/sm64pc/sm64pc/wiki).